torbjornmolin/torbjornmolin.github.io/content/post/imout-ranger-rc.md

 ## Ports

 There is a UART header labeled J3 on the board next to the power input.
 Pin 3 is ground and the two pins before that are TX and RX (unsure of the order, it's usually quick trial and error each time I connect).
-The power connector has four unused pins, these are ethernet (GND, 5V, Ethernet green, green/white, orange, orange/white).
+The power connector has four unused pins, these are ethernet (full list of pins are GND, 5V, Ethernet green, green/white, orange, orange/white).
 The connectors themselves are 1,25mm pitch Molex Picoblade (or compatible).
 I found a box of pre-crimped wires and connector housings online as crimping wires with connectors that size seemed fiddly.

 The wifi module get's power from GPIO pin 46, so that needs to be set high before the module will work.
 The SD card reader needs GPIO 45 to be pulled high, then low, before boot to work.